Coop-Wolf/3013-Algorithms/Assignments/E01/README.md

 to the front and rear of a vector, while also being able to read in arrays, input files, and other vectors into the container.
 This is a linked list based vector which makes it easier to push and pop values in any given index of the vector.
-This program was created to reinforce my knowledge of linked list based ADT's and to implement various operations that they can perform.
+This program was created to reinforce my knowledge of linked list based ADT's and to implement various operations that can be performed.

 ### Files